Estimated reading time: 17 minutes

 You may find that you can squeeze a PolicyMe life insurance policy into your budget.

-As well, having peace of mind that those left behind will have more than enough to look after themselves.
+Also, having peace of mind that those left behind will have more than enough to look after themselves.

 Reasons Why Canadians Might Not Have Life Insurance